samamiraa/02-Samamiraa-Portfolio/README.md

 ## License

-The last section of a high-quality README file is the license.
-This lets other developers know what they can and cannot do with your project.
-If you need help choosing a license, refer to [https://choosealicense.com/](https://choosealicense.com/).
+The MIT License is short and to the point.
+It lets people do almost anything they want with your project, like making and distributing closed source versions.

 ---